 If you don’t own your home, you can still make it more comfortable and efficient.
-Get started with an online Home Energy Review to find out how you can save money and use less energy, plus check out these simple tips:
+To get started, check out these simple tips:

 - Unplug battery chargers for mobile phones, laptops and other devices when not in use

 - Ask your property manager to repair leaky toilets and faucets promptly

 - Use our online bulb finder to match the right ENERGY STAR® LED to the fixtures in your home

 - Download our checklist of cooling tips to beat the heat

 - Download our full checklist of energy-saving tips

 Talk to your landlord.
 If you rent an older house, condo, apartment or manufactured home, talk to your property manager about larger improvements like insulation, new heating equipment and high-efficiency windows.
 Incentives are available to single-family rental property owners, as well as multifamily property owners, which can make energy-efficiency improvements much more affordable.
 These upgrades could be an attractive investment for your landlord and further reduce your energy costs.

 Access community resources.
 Oregon Housing and Community Services offers special weatherization programs for renters who meet income guidelines, but make sure to talk with your landlord about any upgrades to the property.